anita00001/To-do-list-Review/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Add interaction such as removing in bulk, delete individual to-do in the To-do-list app
+> Add interaction such as check for the duplicate entry before adding in to-do in the app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>